 There’s always more you can learn about your partner, yourself, and the relationship you share.
 The key is asking the right questions and listening to the answers without judgement.
-This is especially true when it comes to sex and intimacy, because fear of being judged can often stand in the way of desire.
-Chalk it up to our society’s generally puritanical ideas about all things sex.
-But this can lead to sexual lives that aren’t what they could be, which means it’s all the more necessary to regularly ask one another relationship questions and, importantly, sex questions.
+This is especially true when it comes to sex — fear of being judged can stand in the way of desire, which lead in turn to sexual lives that aren’t what they could be.
+Chalk it up to our society’s generally puritanical ideas about all things sex, but what couples need is an approachable, constructive way for talking about intimacy — sex questions for couples are a great way to do that.
 Only in asking can you understand what your partner really wants and desires.

 1. “What does intimacy mean to you?”